idanHur/Car-Auction-Site/README.md

 # Car Auction Site

 ## Overview
 This project is a Car Auction Site developed using .NET 8, employing a microservices architecture.
-It comprises an Auction service, a Search service, and an Identity service.
+It comprises an Auction service, a Search service, an Identity service, and a Gateway service.
 There is also an associated class library, Contracts, to facilitate data transfer between services using RabbitMQ.
 The Auction service communicates with a PostgreSQL database through Entity Framework, while the Search service employs MongoDB.
 The Identity service implements IdentityServer and uses PostgreSQL for data storage, providing functionalities like Single Sign-On (SSO) through the implementation of OpenID Connect and OAuth 2.0 protocols.
+The Gateway service acts as a reverse proxy, routing requests to the appropriate service using YARP.

 ## Table of Contents